Natrox/IceNet/README.md

 }
 ```

-When using NetworkControl::HANDLER_ASYNC in the initialization, packets are handled by the default client threads, meaning thread safety has to be ensured.
+When using NetworkControl::HANDLER_ASYNC in the initialization, packets are handled by the default client threads.
+This means that thread safety has to be ensured.
 If you wish to handle packets in a thread of choice, you may do so;

 ```cpp
 // Use the NetworkControl::HANDLER_SYNC flag